jinmayamashita/create-code/preview/react-app/src/modules/password-generator/README.md

 # Password generator

 A password generator feature is a tool that creates random, complex passwords for users to use when creating new accounts or changing their existing passwords.
-The generated passwords typically include a combination of letters, numbers, and special characters, and they are designed to be difficult for hackers to guess or crack.
-This feature can be found in many different types of software, including password managers, web browsers, and security software.
-The purpose of this feature is to help users create strong and unique passwords, which is important for protecting their online accounts and personal information.